williamjking/FedMedCo/README.md

 ## http://www.fedmedco.info

-Provides a responsive human centered design interface that enables both novice and experienced users to search the openFDA data to identify critical drug information and display results across multiple devices.
+This prototype provides a responsive human centered design interface that enables both novice and experienced users to search the openFDA data to identify critical drug information and display results across multiple devices.

-Please login using the following information: user id: john
+Please login using the following information:
+  * user id: john
-password: password
+  * password: password

 ## Overview